 Lemon frosting is best made with fresh lemon juice and lemon rind.
 Lemon frosting should be both sweet and have a bit of tartness to it.

-Lemon frosting is very flavorful, and is nicely paired with foods like vanilla cupcakes, macarons, etc.
+Lemon frosting is has a burst of sharp lemon flavor, and is nicely paired with foods like vanilla cupcakes, macarons, etc.

 To make lemon frosting, cream 1/3 cup room temperature butter on high until light and fluffy.